robzed/spectrum_basic_mandelbrot/README.md

 # Loading the slow Sinclair BASIC version:

-Use either the tape (tzx) or the snapshot (szx) versions in an emulator, for example Fuse.
-The snapshot is a Spectrum 128K image, but the tape should load into a 48K or 128K machine.
+Load the tap file into an emulator, for example Fuse.
+The tape should load into a 48K or 128K machine.
 It should also load into a Spectrum Next - although this hasn't been tested.

-For the snapshot (szx), you will need to type 'RUN' after loading the program.
-The tape file (tzx) will auto run (it was saved with SAVE "Mandel" LINE 0).
+You will need to type 'RUN' after loading the program (if you type LOAD "" from BASIC, or go to basic and type run) - it's not set to auto-run the program.
+Feel free to view the source in Spectrum BASIC.
+You will see this is the same as the .bas files in the github repo.

 This Spectrum BASIC version is slow - the compiled version is better.

+The spectrum version was converted to a tape with this command:

+    ../zmakebas-1.5.2/zmakebas -o Mandelbrot_slow_SinclairBasic.tap -n mandel Mandelbrot_slow_SinclairBasic.bas

 # Source code and notes between the slow and fast versions.